 "Parents don't need consolation.
 What could possibly console?
 Parents need the tools to walk through the fire without being consumed by it."Emily Rapp, The Still Point of the Turning World

-Approximately 50,000 children die each year in the US and an additional 500,000 children suffer from life–limiting illnesses.
-And for each of these children for whom there is no treatment or cure, there are the parents and families who are “living a loss” everyday.
-Unfortunately, while there are endless parenting books about raising healthy, typical children, there is very little out there for parents whose “new normal” means focusing on quality of life and staying sane.
+Approximately 550,000 children live with serious illness in the United States.
+And for each of these children, there are the parents who love them, must make decisions for them, and must keep everything together, including for their other children.
+And, while there are endless parenting books about raising healthy, typical children, there is very little out there for parents whose “new normal” means ensuring their child’s wellbeing and staying sane.

-- Providing parents with a framework within which to think about the tough questions, including end–of–life
+* Providing parents with a framework within which to think about the tough decisions involved in their child’s care

-- Promoting the value of pediatric palliative care
+* Promoting the value of pediatric palliative care which adds an extra layer of support for families

 At the heart of Courageous Parents Network are the parents themselves: parents sharing – through video – their experiences and feelings, speaking frankly about intimate challenges and moments in caring for their sick child including through the end–of–life.
 May these stories inspire, educate, embolden and provide comfort to other parents: